 Abe loves to put pom poms in and out of this dollar store snack catcher (and let’s be honest- dump them out, scatter them, throw them, etc).

 You can also buy trainer chopsticks and encourage them to pick the pom poms up with those for extra fun.

 Related Post: Fun Activities for a Stuck-At-Home Day

 I have two versions of this- one in an oatmeal can and a more portable one that uses a mini-Pringles can (you know, the kind you pick up as you’re walking through Target because your kids are losing their minds and you have to at LEAST get to the diaper aisle before they totally melt down?).

 Anyways, you cut a slit about a quarter inch wide in the lid, and kiddos can drop a stack of playing cards into the can one at a time.

 For the mini version, consider printing the color learning cards we’ve got included in our Teaching Colors Post.

-The best thing about this one is that the activity is self-contained.
+The best thing about this one is that this toddler busy bag is self-contained.
 The canister holds the cards for you, and they are easily dumped out to start again.

 As a bonus, we also use these to make little gifts when we’re on a road trip.
-We call them “postcards,” and make a goal of creating one for each person we’ll see on our travels.
+You can buy blank postcards on Amazon and make a goal of creating one for each person we’ll see on our travels.
 It’s a good way to extend the activity further when they’re starting to tire of coloring.

 Related Post: Early Learning Activities